• Skip to primary navigation

 The only two ingredients:

-Now, the salt is optional, but highly recommended.
+• salt - the salt is optional, but highly recommended.
 Salt really brings out the flavor in this seed butter.

-To make sunflower seed butter, first preheat the oven to 350 degrees F.
+1. First, preheat your oven to 350 degrees F.

-Next, spread the raw sunflower seeds on a baking sheet.
+2. Spread the raw sunflower seeds on a baking sheet.
 Bake them in the oven for 10 minutes.

-Do I have to Roast the Sunflower Seeds?
+Do I have to roast the sunflower seeds?

 You can make sunflower seed butter without roasting the sunflower seeds.
 However, baking them brings out a sweeter, buttery flavor.